-How to Calculate Stockholders’ Equity for a Balance Sheet?
+How you use the Shareholders Equity Formula to Calculate Stockholders’ Equity for a Balance Sheet?

 Stockholders’ equity can be calculated by subtracting the total liabilities of a business from total assets or as the sum of share capital and retained earnings minus treasury shares.

 The stockholders’ equity, also known as shareholders’ equity, represents the residual amount that the business owners would receive after all the assets are liquidated and all the debts are paid.
-It’s also known as the book value of the company and is derived from two main sources, the money invested in the business and the retained earnings.
+Shareholder equity is also known as the book value of the company and is derived from two main sources, the money invested in the business and the retained earnings.

 What this article covers: